About r/CustomerService

 The community at a glance

 Roughly 14K members have joined in the past year.
-Popular discussion topics include Customer Service, Customer, and Service.
+Popular discussion topics include Customer Service, Hate, and Worst.
 Common discussion themes are Pain & Anger and Advice Requests.

 Community Topics